Visiting FAQ and Announcements

 - For private, non-commercial purposes, visitors are permitted to take still photographs and video using point-and-shoot cameras, phones, and handheld video equipment only, provided there is no disruption to museum operations or guest accessibility.
 Flash photography, tri-pods, monopods, additional lighting, or professional video equipment are prohibited.
 Due to copyright issues, photography and video is prohibited for works on loan to the museum, works created after 1900, and in special exhibitions.

 - Wedding parties looking to take quick snapshots are permitted on the museum’s grounds or in the Ames Family Atrium only.
-No flash, tri-pods, monopods, or additional lighting is permitted.
+No flash, tri-pods, monopods, selfie-sticks, or additional lighting is permitted.
 Groups must not obstruct visitor traffic.
 All museum policies regarding packages must be followed.
 Professional photography shoots may be scheduled in advance for a fee.

 - Professional Photography Shoots: